pypa/cibuildwheel/docs/faq.md

 `cibuildwheel` supports cross-compiling `universal2` and `arm64` wheels on `x86_64` runners.

 !!! note
-    Currently it is impossible to cross-compiling project that are using Poetry as a build backend.
+    Currently it is impossible to cross-compile project that uses Poetry as a build backend.
     Reladed  issue [here](https://github.com/python-poetry/poetry/issues/7107)

 With the introduction of Apple Silicon, you now have several choices for wheels for Python 3.8+: